Clinical Placement FAQ

 The Cooperative Education Agreements between Western’s health programs and our clinical partner agencies detail the terms under which each site will provide on-site educational experiences.
 These agreements account for regulatory requirements, accreditation expectations, and other guidelines, and the sites have been approved as meeting specific educational and clinical regulations.
 These agreements include provisions requiring students to adhere to agency policies relevant to their clinical experiences.
 Clinical partner policy is not under Western’s remit nor can Western determine clinical site policies.

-No. Right now only students in courses with clinical requirements (nursing, CNA and phlebotomy) must show proof of vaccination.
+No. Only students in courses with clinical requirements (nursing, nurse assistant, and phlebotomy) must show proof of vaccination.

 If you are in a course with a clinical component, you must meet the guidelines of the specific clinical site.
-Students who don't meet vaccine requirements will not be able to participate in the clinical rotation and will not meet program objectives.
-Consequences for not meeting clinical objectives are covered in your student handbook.
+Students who do not meet vaccine requirements will not be able to participate in the clinical rotation and will not meet course objectives.
+Consequences for not meeting clinical objectives are covered in your student handbook or course syllabus.

 Western does not determine exemptions.
 Each clinical partner will determine its own process for reviewing and accepting requests for exemptions.
-The School of Health Sciences can provide you with contact information for this process.
+The School of Health Sciences will guide you through this process.
 The length of time the entity takes to make a determination about your request should be taken into account, as it may cause a delay in the start of your clinical rotation.
 Note that there is not a guarantee that a request for exemption will be granted.
 A review of exemption requests nationally indicates that a very low rate of exemptions are being issued.

 Each clinical partner has created an exemption process and students may request an exemption.
 However, if the agency denies the exemption, the student should explore other options available based on their educational progress and circumstances, such as receiving the COVID-19 vaccine, locating another program which to transfer, or another career choice.
 Please discuss possible medical exemptions with your health care provider.

 Placement at clinical sites is based on several factors including student location, academic requirements, partner site teaching capabilities and student volume.
 Western cannot and will not shop placement sites for non-vaccinated students.
-Currently, all primary clinical sites require COVID-19 vaccinations.
+Currently, all primary clinical sites recommend COVID-19 vaccinations, and require students to report vaccine status (vaccinated or unvaccinated).

 1. Get the vaccines necessary to meet requirements.